Love Lady Larla

 Shine hesitated.
 “I’ll try.”

-Kat, with a surprising burst of strength, twisted around and cupped Shine’s cheek, running thumb across the cut above her eye.
+With a surprising burst of strength, Kat twisted around and cupped Shine’s cheek, running a thumb across the cut above her eye.
 “I know that type of smile, Shine.
 I like that smile.
 That sad, sad smile.
 Why smile like that if you’re not happy?”

 “My lips do it on their own.”